 Stakeholders and members of the Baler ICT Council gathered on November 5, 2020 for a launching and orientation ceremony organized by the Tatak Pinoy Digital Transformation Team under the Office of Senator Juan Edgardo “Sonny” Angara with senior officials Atty.
 Fatima Panongtongan, Jess Abalos and Mikey Abola.

-National ICT Confederation of the Philippines (NICP) led by president Michael Tiu Lim of Zamboanga ICT Council congratulated Baler for thier agressiveness in creating digital jobs.
+National ICT Confederation of the Philippines (NICP) led by president Michael Tiu Lim of Zamboanga ICT Council congratulated Baler for their aggressiveness in creating digital jobs.
 Lim was joined by Joeven Tansi of Iloilo Federation for Information Technology (IFIT), Danah Fortunato of Dumaguete Negros Oriental ICT Council and Teresita Leabres of Cavite ICT Council who served as resource speakers in the afternoon workshop.

-Co-founder and former president of NICP Jocelle Batapa-Sigue designed and facilitated the cluster workshops which yielded varioys reccomendations from stakeholders present.
+Co-founder and former president of NICP Jocelle Batapa-Sigue designed and facilitated the cluster workshops which yielded various recommendations from stakeholders present.

-Mayor Angara thanke all he participants and the team of Senator Angara for helping in the creation of the ICT council.
+Mayor Angara thanked all he participants and the team of Senator Angara for helping in the creation of the ICT council.